MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 > [!NOTE]
 > The  `PSConfig.exe -cmd Services -Provision` syntax is deprecated, but not removed yet.
 Do not use the **Provision** parameter when you create or join a farm.
 Using this parameter will lead to failures.

- **To add a new SharePoint Server 2016 server to the farm by using PowerShell**
+ **To add a new SharePoint Server 2016 or SharePoint Server 2019 server to the farm by using PowerShell**

 1. Verify that you have the following memberships: